lorenzo-rovigatti/comp_bio_notes/proteins.md

 * alanine, whose side chain is a methyl group, $-CH3$, which is small and symmetrical, offering no significant variation in rotameric states,
 * proline, whose side chain forms a ring by bonding back to the backbone nitrogen, severely restricting the rotation around its side chain.

-The distinct conformations are called *rotamers* and arise due to the rotation around the bonds connecting the side chains to the main backbone of the polypeptide chain.
+The distinct conformations of an amino acid at fixed values of $(\phi, \psi)$ are called *rotamers* and arise due to the rotation around the bonds connecting the side chains to the main backbone of the polypeptide chain.
 The dihedral angles connected to the rotamers are referred to as $\chi$ angles, which describe the rotations around the bonds within the side chains of amino acids.
 Each rotatable bond in a side chain is associated with a specific $\chi$ angle, labeled sequentially from the backbone outward.
 For instance, $\chi_1$ is the dihedral angle around the bond between the alpha carbon and the beta carbon, $\chi_2$ is the dihedral angle around the bond between the beta carbon and the gamma carbon, and so on for longer side chains.

 Each amino acid side chain can adopt multiple rotameric states, influenced by steric interactions, hydrogen bonding, and other intramolecular forces.
 The different rotamers contribute to the overall flexibility and diversity of protein structures, allowing proteins to achieve their functional conformations and interact effectively with other molecules.

+(sec:secondary_structure)=
 # Secondary structure

 # Tertiary structure